Urigo/angular-meteor/README.md

 ### Using Angular 2 in a Meteor app:

-This package contains `MeteorModule` module that has providers simplifing development of a Meteor app with Angular 2.
+The package contains `MeteorModule` module that has providers simplifing development of a Meteor app with Angular 2.

 You can use Meteor collections in the same way as you would do in a regular Meteor app with the Blaze, the only thing required is to import and use `MeteorModule` from `angular2-meteor`.
-After, you you can iterate `Mongo.Cursor` objects with Angular 2.0 ngFor!
+After, you you can iterate `Mongo.Cursor` objects with Angular 2.0's `ngFor`!

 Below is a valid Angular2-Meteor app:

-`client/app.ts`
 ````ts
     import {MeteorModule} from 'angular2-meteor';